Health Professions FAQs

 What are common majors chosen by pre-health professions students?

-Common majors for students interested in pursuing a health career are Biology, Applied Health Science, Chemistry, Psychology, and Spanish.
+Common majors for students interested in pursuing a health career are Biology, Chemistry, Health Science, Biochemistry and Molecular Biology, Psychology, and Spanish.
 However, students are encouraged to pursue a discipline that is of significant interest to them personally.
 Students studying Bible and Theology as well as Mathematics and Business have gained entrance to health professions schools.

 What must future applicants to medical schools know?